Wright Eclipse Gemini

-The Wright Eclipse Gemini is a low-floor double-decker bus body that was built by Wrightbus since 2001, based on the single-deck Wright Eclipse design.
+The Wright Eclipse Gemini is a low-floor double-decker bus body that was built by Wrightbus since 2001, based on the single-decker Wright Eclipse design.
 The second-generation Eclipse Gemini 2 was launched in 2009, followed by the third-generation Gemini 3 in 2013.
 Additionally, the body was available on Volvo Super Olympian chassis in Hong Kong between 2003 and 2005, marketed as the Wright Explorer.

 The original Eclipse Gemini was launched in 2001 on Volvo B7TL chassis; from 2006, the body was also built on the replacement Volvo B9TL chassis and, from 2013, on the B9TL's replacement, the Volvo B5TL.
 From 2008, the body was also available on Volvo B5LH hybrid chassis.
 Eclipse Gemini's exported to the Asian market have been offered a choice of the tri-axle Volvo B8L and the Scania K410EB.

 Wright Eclipse Gemini bodied buses were mass-introduced on London Buses services from 2001.
 It has also been popular with FirstGroup, who from 2003 onwards have purchased over 1,200 into service.
 Dublin Bus and Bus Éireann have also acquired many Volvo B9TLs with Wright Eclipse Gemini bodywork.